home-assistant/home-assistant.io/source/_integrations/mcp_server.markdown

 ## Troubleshooting

+This section has troubleshooting information for Claude for Desktop since it is the primary client.
+Also see [Debugging in Claude Desktop](https://modelcontextprotocol.io/docs/tools/debugging#debugging-in-claude-desktop).

 ### LLM client cannot connect to Home Assistant MCP server

-#### Symptom: Failed to start MCP server: Could not start MCP server home-assistant
+#### Symptom: Failed to start MCP server: Could not start MCP server Home Assistant

-When trying to configure a client like Claude Desktop to talk to Home Assistant, the app shows a message like "Failed to start MCP server: Could not start MCP server home-assistant"
+When trying to configure a client like Claude Desktop to talk to Home Assistant, the app shows a message like "Failed to start MCP server: Could not start MCP server Home Assistant"

 ##### Description